What Can You Do if Your Child is Alienated From You?

 Children often choose the latter course in desperation, because the alienating parent has created a situation where the children believe that this parent is helpless without the child.
 The price for a relationship is the child’s unwavering allegiance to the alienating parent.

 It is unrealistic to expect to go through this alone, most alienated parents need some external support to maintain a grounding in reality.
 This is necessary, because the alienating parent is operating in a delusional and distorted reality in which they are prepared to use your children as a weapon against you.

-You do not live in that world.
-Yet, you are required to operate in it for the sake of your child.
 Many alienated parents find that neither legal practitioners nor therapists and consultants appreciate their situation and that of their children, despite identifying a grim future for them without you in their lives.

 Many alienated parents are simultaneously horrified at what is happening to their children, feeling helpless that that they could not prevent it, and outraged that their partners not only got away with it but that the legal system ultimately validated their behaviour despite adverse family reports from court-appointed consultants.

 You may require expert legal advice as to how to build a case for alienation as a form of child psychological abuse in Australia.

 Some considerations I have researched and learned the hard way:

 1. Always remember to act as though your children are in the room whenever you speak to the alienating parent, and always remember that the alienating parent is in the room when you are with your children.
 By keeping this in mind, you will never say or write anything which could be construed as acting in a manner similar to the alienating parent (which severely damages your credibility with your child), nor provide any succour to the alienating parent.

 2. Keep reminding your children of the happy history between you and them prior to the separation.
 This taps into the children’s memory store of happy moments and loving times.
 It helps shatter the destructive myths implanted by the alienating parent because such memories contradict them.